 We initially expected that making observations and recordings in a consultation would be the hardest.
-But it turned out that sitting in on a consultation along with a physician’s timetable was not very difficult if the physician is supportive of the research.
+But it turned out that sitting in on a consultation along with a professional’s timetable was not very difficult if the professional is supportive of the research.

 I have three weeks left in Japan.
 Luca is coming to Tokyo next weekend.
 I will have to set about wrapping up my fieldwork, packing my stuff and tidying up my room.

 My achievements in Week 66

 - Fixed the date and venue and some details of the second focus group discussion.